anupamraj2001/AgroBazar/README.md

 * AgroBazar is an e-kart website designed specially for Agricultural products like fresh vegteables,fruits and spices.
-* It maintains the traditional hierarchy of farmer --> wholeseller-->retailer-->consumer and provides an easy way to tradeoff between them.
+* It allows consumer to directly buy from farmer along with maintaining the traditional hierarchy of farmer --> wholeseller-->retailer-->consumer in case farmer didnot have delivery facility.
+* provides an easy way to tradeoff between sellers and buyers.

 <!-- FEATURES OF ONESTOP -->